Qatar Airways’ Free Starlink Wi-Fi: 777s Almost Done, A350s Next

 Qatar Airways is upgrading its inflight Wi-Fi

-Qatar Airways has revealed an updated timeline for the introduction of free Starlink Wi-Fi, and it’s much better than expected:
+Qatar Airways has revealed an updated timeline for the introduction of free Starlink Wi-Fi, and it’s much better than was initially planned:

-For context, the initial plan was for all 777s to get Starlink Wi-Fi by December 2025, while now that timeline has been moved up to June 2025.
+For context, the initial plan was for all 777s to get Starlink Wi-Fi by December 2025, and for A350s to get Starlink after that.
+So the process is way ahead of schedule, which is awesome.
 That’s impressive, and shows how quick the installation process can be, once planes are certified to get the service.

 Qatar Airways is rapidly installing Starlink